Suresh Menon: Career

-Menon has appeared in movies including Grand Masti, Phir Hera Pheri, Partner, Fool N Final, Krazzy 4, Deewane Huye Pagal, Chalte Chalte, God Only Knows, Dil To Pagal Hai and Hello.
+Menon has appeared in movies including Grand Masti, Phir Hera Pheri, Partner, Fool N Final, Krazzy 4, Deewane Huye Pagal, Chalte Chalte, Dil To Pagal Hai and Hello.
 Additionally, he has made an appearance on the television show Comedy Circus.
 He has appeared as a judge on the game show Hello Kaun?
 Pehchaan Kaun on Indian television channel STAR One, along with Chunky Pandey.
 Menon also hosts a number of radio shows.
 He has participated in the reality show Jhalak Dikhhla Jaa.
 He is also the co founder of ONE (One Entertainment Networks) which is involved in production, curation and aggregation of content across digital platforms.

 He also records a podcast called Kaanmasti along with VJ Jose and Cyril d'Abreo.

 He was a part of the 2019 Amazon Prime Video show Jestination Unknown.